Assessment

 HCV genotyping

-Genotyping is done to determine the type of genotype of the virus that is present.
-Genotyping is usually ordered prior to therapy, because some genotypes respond better to treatment than others.
-Knowing the genotype helps to plan therapy.
+Genotyping is done to determine the type of HCV that is present.
+Genotyping is necessary prior to antiviral therapy, because some genotypes respond better to specific treatment than others.
+Knowing the genotype helps to plan therapy and to attain SVR.

 Instant Feedback: